How to Lead a Remote Team: The Complete Guide

 Establishing a Rhythmic and Coherent Engagement Calendar

 The most common problem is not the absence of initiatives.
-It’s the absence of a readable cadence.
+It’s the absence of a readable rhythm.
 Many teams experience an awkward alternation between silent weeks and saturated weeks.
 In this context, even a good idea falls flat.

 Keep It Simple and Repeatable